Regularly updated, this webpage can give you the latest information on:

 What to expect at your appointment

-You will be given two doses of the same vaccination (i.e. 2x Pfizer, or 2x Oxford, or 2x Moderna).
-You cannot ask to choose one type of vaccine over another.
+You will usually be given two doses of the same vaccination (i.e. 2x Pfizer, or 2x Oxford, or 2x Moderna).
 They are all effective.

 You will be screened for potential allergic reactions before getting vaccinated.
 All vaccinators will have the training they need to deal with any rare cases of adverse reactions, and all venues will be equipped to care for people who need it.